chazzpm/aFICSCHASS/_posts/2020-01-18-00aFICSVision.md

 {% include alert.html text="- The sources of **complexity** in the football game." %}

-{% include info.html text="- To spet aside the dominant view of the football game as a 'battle of atack and defense'.
+{% include info.html text="- To step aside the dominant view of the football game as a 'battle of attack and defence'.
 Instead, state that football is just a human game, that it is 'real' like life, itself " %}

 ## 0.1.
 A Culture of Innovation and Disruption
 This blog is an effort to build a *culture of innovations and disruptions* [vmware-2018] based on a reflection about the